TwelveIterationMods/balm-docs/docs/concepts/modules.md

 You can use multiple modules to organize your code into functional or logical groups.

-Modules are optional - you can continue to simply access the Balm services directly using the `Balm` class in your initializer.
+Modules are optional - you can continue to simply access the Balm services directly using a static initializer and the `BalmRegistrars` class.

 ## Defining a module